-How to future proof your business using Horizon Scanningon 8 August 2019 for Clients
+How to future proof your business using Horizon Scanningon 8 August 2019 for Companies

 We’re living in a world of unprecedented change.
 Memory transplants between sea snails are now a possibility.
 Medical drone flights in the Netherlands are now a reality.
 And thousands of people are willing to be implanted with microchips for greater convenience when opening doors.
 But change has brought plenty of uncertainty, too.
 Sea levels are on the rise.
 Brexit is on the horizon.
 And nationalist political ideas are sweeping across our planet.
 While in the meantime, our current education programs only focus on ten percent of the necessary digital skills.